-The e-mail class feature within the Faculty Dashboard plugs all of a class's e-mail
+The Faculty Dashboard's class e-mail feature plugs all of the students' e-mail addresses

 e-mail addresses.)
-For most classes, the e-mail feature works easily and without problems.
+For most classes, the e-mail feature works without problems.
+However,

-So, how many student addresses can the Bcc line hold?
-The number varies because student e-mail addresses vary in length, but
+How many student addresses can the Bcc line hold?
+The number varies because student e-mail addresses vary in length, but the

-run into problems, you have some options, outlined in Methods 2 and 3 below.
+into problems.
+If so, you have the options, outlined in Methods 2 and 3 below.